 Sometimes is it tempting to rescue a bargain bin plant that only seems a bit sick.
 If it is unhealthy at the store or nursery, it is not likely to recover on your desk.

-If it is possible to look at a plant’s roots, do so.
-Some plants can be easily tipped out of the pot and then set back in.
+If it is possible to look at the roots, do so.
+Some are easily tipped out of the pot and then set back in.

 If this is the case with the indoor plant you are considering, check to make sure the roots are white, clean and do not have a moldy smell.